 2009 Toyota Tundra Recalls

-Southeast Toyota is recalling 1629 vehicles because the tire pressure monitoring system may not have been calibrated correctly.
-As a result, the low tire pressure warning lamp may not illuminate if tire pressure drops.
-Operating the vehicle on under-inflated tires can result in tire failure, increasing the risk of a crash.
-Dealers will recalibrate the system to correct this concern.
-This recall is expected to begin during May of 2011.
+Southeast Toyota is recalling 1629 vehicles because a calibration error could cause the low tire pressure warning light not to illuminate when it should.
+Driving on under-inflated tires could result in tire failure, increasing the risk of a crash.

-Gulf States Toyota is recalling 1489 vehicles because the tire pressure monitoring system may not have been properly calibrated.
-As a result, the low tire warning light may not illuminate if one or more tires becomes underinflated.
-Driving on underinflated tires increases the risk of tire failure, which increases the risk of a crash.
-Dealers will recalibrate the tire pressure monitoring system to correct this concern.
-This recall is expected to begin during April of 2011.
+Gulf States Toyota is recalling 1489 vehicles because the low tire warning light may not illuminate if tire pressure becomes low on one or more tires.
+Driving on underinflated tires increases the risk of tire failure and a crash.